 To meet the PCI requirements mentioned above, security teams use file integrity monitoring software or other security software with built-in FIM capability.
 FIM tools track all file changes, including new files created, modifications, and deletions, and alert specified personnel when unauthorized changes occur to files and directories.

 If not correctly implemented, unauthorized modifications can cause other security controls to become ineffective and cardholder data to be stolen with no other detectable effects.

-FIM solutions are specifically designed to track changes in files, unlike other security measures.
+Business integrity monitoring solutions are specifically designed to track changes in files, unlike other security measures.
 Usually, the program takes a “snapshot” of the system and then compares that snapshot regularly with the system’s current state.
-When FIM software detects unauthorized and unauthorized changes to identified files, it can alert IT or take action to minimize the threat.
+When file monitoring software detects unauthorized and unauthorized changes to identified files, it can alert IT or take action to minimize the threat.